THERE GOES THE NEIGHBORHOODS

 “You boys are so cute.
 You both blush at nothing.”

-She was the one blushing now.
+She’s now the one blushing .

 “You need to know the ground rules for your internship.
-We suggested they take you on and that Jack and I write up how the Lampoon accepts its first female intern.
+We suggested they take you on and that Jack and I write-up how the Lampoon accepts its first female intern.
 They plan on putting you through intern hell, even if the other staff members aren’t that chauvinistic.”

-“Worse that they treat you?”
+“Worse than they treat you?”